Bridging Classical and Quantum with SDP initialized warm-starts for QAOA: Quantum and Classical Optimization Algorithms

-\paragraph{Goemans-Williamson (GW) Algorithm.} In the seminal work of Goemans and Williamson in 1995, the authors pioneered the use of semi-definite programs for solving combinatorial problems.

-Considering\footnote{We use ``$A \succcurlyeq 0$" to mean that $A$ is a positive semidefinite matrix, i.e., $A$ is a symmetric matrix with real, nonnegative eigenvalues.} $Y = x x^T \succcurlyeq 0$ from equation \eqref{eq:mc-matrix}, \mc becomes equivalent to maximizing $\langle -A, Y \rangle$ by matrix $Y$ from the positive semidefinite cone, subject to having a unit diagonal, in addition to being rank-$1$.
-Relaxing the last constraint gives us a semidefinite program as follows:
+\paragraph{Goemans-Williamson (GW) Algorithm.} In the seminal work of Goemans and Williamson \cite{GW95} in 1995, the authors pioneered the use of semi-definite programs for solving combinatorial problems.
+Considering $Y = x x^T \succcurlyeq 0$ from equation \eqref{eq:mc-matrix}, \mc\ becomes equivalent to maximizing $\langle -A, Y \rangle$ by matrix $Y$ from the positive semidefinite cone, subject to having a unit diagonal, in addition to being rank-$1$.\footnote{We use ``$A \succcurlyeq 0$'' to mean that $A$ is a positive semidefinite matrix, i.e., $A$ is a symmetric matrix with real, nonnegative eigenvalues.} Relaxing the last constraint gives us a semidefinite program as follows:

-where $\mathbb{S}^n_+$ is the set of all $n \times n$ positive semidefinite matrices.
-While the above relaxation is a convex program, and can be solved in polynomial time up to arbitrary precision, e.g., by using interior point methods \cite{NN94}, the optimal solution $Y$ can be of rank $n$.
-For a Cholesky decomposition of $Y = X^T X$ we can think of the solution to the above SDP as an embedding which maps vertex $i$ to $X_{:i}$, i.e., the $i$th column of $X$.
-This embedding can be viewed as a maximizer of a relaxation of equation (\ref{eq:mc-pm1}) where $x_i$ still has unit distance from the origin, but now in $\mathbb{R}^n$, i.e., $x_i$ lies on the $(n-1)$-sphere.\footnote{The $k$-sphere, denoted $S^k$, is defined as $S^k = \{x \in \mathbb{R}^{k+1} : \Vert x \Vert = 1\}$.}

-There is still the challenge of determining how to map this high dimensional solution to a cut in the graph.
-The GW algorithm does this randomly \cite{GW95}.
-It considers a random hyperplane through the origin and partitions the vertices into two sets according to which side of the hyperplane they fall into.
+where $n = |V|$ and $\mathbb{S}^n_+$ is the set of all $n \times n$ positive semidefinite matrices.
+The value given by the relaxation above was first considered in 1993 by Delorme and Poljak \cite{DP93} in the form of an eigenvalue maximization problem with the equivalence shown shortly after by Poljak and Rendl \cite{PR95} in 1995.
+The above relaxation is in the form of a semi-definite program and hence since it is a convex program it can be solved in polynomial time up to arbitrary precision, e.g., by using interior point methods \cite{NN94}.

+For a Cholesky decomposition of $Y = X^T X$ (with $X \in \mathbb{R}^{n \times n}$), one can think of the solution to the above SDP as an embedding which maps vertex $i$ to $X_{:i}$, i.e., the $i$th column of $X$.
+This embedding can be viewed as a maximizer of a relaxation of equation (\ref{eq:mc-pm1}) where $x_i$ still has unit distance from the origin, but now in $\mathbb{R}^n$, i.e., $x_i$ lies on the $(n-1)$-sphere.\footnote{The $k$-sphere, denoted $S^k$, is defined as $S^k = \{x \in \mathbb{R}^{k+1} : \Vert x \Vert = 1\}$.} To map this high dimensional solution to a cut in the graph, the GW algorithm considers a random hyperplane through the origin to partition the vertices into two sets according to which side of the hyperplane they lie on; Goemans and Williamson \cite{GW95} showed that this choice of rounding yields a 0.878-approximation to \mc\ in expectation, when the edge weights are non-negative.